datapartnership/datapartnership.github.io/content/updates/climacell-24-hour-hackathon-to-help-address-the-locust-spread-in-africa-and-beyond.md

 +++
 date = 2020-06-24T13:12:14Z
 partner = "ClimaCell"
-title = "24 Hour Hackathon to Help Address the Locust Spread in Africa and Beyond" type = "Case Study"
+title = "Leveraging New Data and Methods to Address an Ancient Challenge: Locusts" type = "Case Study"

 +++